-Discover our pro tips on how to clean your makeup brushes and how often…
+So, if you're wondering how often to clean your makeup brushes, here are our pro tips on how to clean your makeup brushes and everything else…

-Wipe down your makeup brushes after each use with a makeup brush cleaning solution for a surface cleanse, and then go for a deep clean every one to two weeks—depending on how much you use those specific brushes.
-More on this shortly.
+Another important question is how often to clean makeup brushes.
+Wipe down your makeup brushes after each use with a makeup brush cleaning solution for a surface cleanse, and then go for that deep clean every one to two weeks—depending on how much you use those specific brushes.

 If you’re using the same brush to apply several different shades, you’ll also want to clean the brush before you switch colors so you don’t end up mixing the shades.